 Hair or beauty salon managers organise and oversee the operations of hair or beauty salons located across Western Australia.
-They perform hair or beauty treatments.
 Salon managers are responsible for hiring and training staff, promoting high levels of customer service, advertising their services, and ordering and selling hair or beauty products.
+They need to ensure all staff are complying with occupational health and safety regulations.
 They perform administrative duties including human resource management, business planning and financial management, and processing transactions.
 Salon managers communicate with a variety of people, including staff, customers, sales representatives, industry experts and technology professionals.

 Hair salon managers tend work in hairdressing salons, while beauty salon managers usually work in beauty salons or day spas.
 Hair salon managers work with a team of stylists and beauty salon managers work with beauty therapists.
 Salon managers need to stay up-to-date with hair or beauty fashion styles and trends and may attend trade shows to learn about new products, treatments or styles.

 They may work either full time or part time, and usually work evenings and/or weekends.
 Hair or beauty salon managers are often required to work longer hours than the hair or beauty staff in their salon.